michaelandrefraniatte/michaelandrefraniatte/README.md

 *I tried to play multiplayer games but unfortunatly it's unplayable*

 **Origin:** https://www.youtube.com/@michaelmicas7168/videos
-*I tried to valorize my discovories on Origin of Life but it interest nobody*
+*I tried to valorize my discoveries on Origin of Life but it failed*

 **Detect:** https://www.youtube.com/@ammaugust/videos
 *I and a friend of mine found some nice WWII tools in soils*